bennyhuo/SwipeFinishableActivity/README.md

 # Known Issues

-1. Since we have no official access to the Activity Task Stack, any recreation of activities may affect the order of the stack we maintained in the ActivityController.
+1. Since we have no official access to the Activity Task Stack, any recreation of activities may affect the order of the stack we maintained in the SwipeFinishable.
 For example, if your app supports arbitrary orientations, you should add this configuration to any of your activities in the manifest:

   ``` xml
   android:configChanges="orientation"